ashwinsingh7/Donor-Targeting/README.md

 - **Cumulative Gains Curve**
   - Illustrates how efficiently the model ranks high-probability donors.
   - A sharp rise at the start indicates that the model effectively captures donors early in the ranking.
+  - The chart below indicates that when the donors are ranked in descending order of donation likelihood (as predicted by the logistic regression model), then:
+    - the top 20% captures 60% of donors
+    - the top 40% captures 80% of donors
+    - and the top 50% captures ~90% of donors

 <img width="400" alt="Screenshot 2025-03-27 at 1 48 46 PM" src="https://github.com/user-attachments/assets/b12dad3e-98d9-438e-b935-c9f878ffd5bb" />

 - **Lift Curve**
   - Measures how much better the model performs compared to random selection.
-  - A **higher lift** at early percentages confirms the model successfully prioritises high-value donors.
+  - A **higher lift** at early percentages confirms the model successfully prioritises promising donors.

 <img width="400" alt="Screenshot 2025-03-27 at 1 49 05 PM" src="https://github.com/user-attachments/assets/c25aa015-11c2-434b-837d-d2908735ec37" />

 ### 6. Business Impact - Cost Reduction Analysis
 - The model enables the non-profit to **reduce outreach costs by 40-50%** while still reaching nearly **80% of potential donors**.
-- These savings translate into **financial and resource efficiency gains**, allowing funds to be allocated more effectively.
+- These savings translate into **financial and resource efficiency gains**, allowing funds to be saved and allocated more effectively.

 ### 7. Model Interpretation and Explainability
 - Model coefficients were interpreted and analysed to understand relative feature importance.